Credit Card Payoff Calculator

 Questions and Answers

-What is a credit card payoff calculator?
+What is a credit card payoff calculator and how does it reduce debt?

-Can I use this for multiple cards?
+Can I use this calculator to plan strategies for multiple credit cards?

-It uses the amortization formula: $M = \frac{P \cdot r \cdot (1 + r)^n}{(1 + r)^n - 1}$, where $P$ is principal, $r$ is monthly rate ($\text{APR}/12$), and $n$ is number of periods, solved iteratively for $n$.
-Daily interest is $(\text{APR}/365) \times \text{balance}$.
-For example, a $\$5,000$ balance at $18\%$ APR with $\$200$ payments takes 32 months, with $\$1,300$ in interest.
-Formulas align with CFPB standards and are verified by certified financial planners.
+The tool uses the standard amortization formula: $M = \frac{P \cdot r \cdot (1 + r)^n}{(1 + r)^n - 1}$, where $P$ is the principal, $r$ is the monthly interest rate ($\text{APR}/12$), and $n$ is the number of months.
+By solving for $n$ iteratively, the CalcMate tool provides a precise timeline that aligns with CFPB standards and is verified by professional financial planners for maximum accuracy.

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.